anthonychu/sandbox/sandbox/githubbot.md

 ## Next Steps

 Here are links to the docs for the items discussed above.
+Play around with the project and feel free to leave comments on the article, [open issues](https://github.com/BrianPeek/GitHubBot/issues) in the repo, or submit [pull requests](https://github.com/BrianPeek/GitHubBot/pulls) with fixes and new features.
+Enjoy!

 * [Bot Framework Docs](https://docs.microsoft.com/bot-framework)
 * [LUIS.ai Docs](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/Home)